Skip to main content

 return "Email sending is an atomic operation that cannot be canceled once started"

-BASIC understands this limitation and factors it into planning decisions.
+The Innate agent understands this limitation and factors it into planning decisions.